 The effectiveness of a hearing protector depends not only on the Sound Level Conversion (SLC80) or Class rating of the device but also on how well it fits, how it is used and its condition.

 Hearing protector fit testing is recognised a best practice (PDF, 44.81 KB) by OSHA, NIOSH, and other professional organisations.
-Although it is not a regulatory requirement, it has several benefits, and will help employers meet the requirements to ensure proper initial fitting and supervise the correct use of all hearing protectors.
+Although it is not a regulatory requirement, it has several benefits, and will help duty holders meet the requirements to ensure proper initial fitting and supervise the correct use of all hearing protectors.

 Fit testing systems such as the 3M™ E-A-Rfit™ DualEar™ Validation System are referred to as Field Attenuation Estimation Systems (FAES).
 The measurement obtained during FAES testing is the Personal Attenuation Rating (PAR).
 The PAR provides a moment-in-time snapshot of how well the hearing protector is reducing sound for that individual worker.
 Although hearing protector fit may vary from day to day, fit testing helps to verify that each worker is capable to fitting his/her hearing protectors correctly and obtaining adequate attenuation and that the hearing protector is appropriate for the size and shape of the ear canal or head.
 Find out more about 3M™ E-A-Rfit™ by clicking here.